sanjay-lan/schizophrenia-classification-using-ANN/README.md

 ## Overview

-This project implements a classification model to predict schizophrenia diagnosis using an artificial neural network (ANN).
+This project implements a classification model to predict schizophrenia diagnosis and suicide attempts using an artificial neural network (ANN).
 The dataset is preprocessed, balanced, and trained using TensorFlow and Scikit-learn.

 ## Installation